-A doctoral student may apply for a maximum of six terms of suspension of time, and this requires the support of the supervisor(s), College and the DGS/GSC.
-In exceptional cases, additional terms may be requested, but these need the additional approval of the University Education Committee as dispensation from the Examination Regulations is required.
+In exceptional cases, additional terms may be requested, but these need the additional approval of the University's Education Committee as dispensation from the Examination Regulations is required.
 Suspension of status is normally granted where the student is not able to study actively.
-This can be due to a variety of reasons, but the most common is on health-related/personal grounds (including maternity leave).
+This can be due to a variety of reasons, but the most common is on health-related/personal grounds..
 Other less common reasons include taking paid employment, taking a degree at another institution or other financial-related reasons.
-Suspensions are not required while a student is undertaking fieldwork away from Oxford or taking part in an internship as part of their studies (though an application for dispensation from residence may be needed).
+Suspensions are not required while a student is undertaking fieldwork away from Oxford or taking part in an internship as part of their studies (though an application for dispensation from residence for the latter may be needed).
 When a student suspends, the clock stops, and the student returns from suspension at the point when they departed.
 Normally students do not have access to University/College facilities (including libraries) whilst suspended as it is assumed they are not studying (though e-mail access is commonly retained to allow the student to keep in touch with his/her supervisor(s) etc).
 Suspension of status can only be granted while a student still has status available to return to, i.e. a student cannot suspend status after his/her 12th term of the doctorate unless s/he has also had an extension of time granted.